dasc-lab/robot-framework/docs/px4_robots/robot_framework_guide.md

 ```
 ros2 launch vicon_px4_bridge bridge_launch.py
 ```
-Check that after doing this that the px4's location and yaw angle is same as vicon position and angle.
+Check after doing this that the px4's location and yaw angle is same as vicon position and angle.
 The simplest way to do so is to check the yaw/heading angle on dashboard in Qgc home screen.
 It should change properly as you rotate rover around.
-Otherwise, you can do ros2 topic echo for vicon topic and local_position topic and see that they match.
+Otherwise, you can do ros2 topic echo for vicon topic`(/vicon/rover3/rover3)` and local_position topic`(/rover3/fmu/vehicle_local_position/out
+)` and see that they match.

+**Note**: vicon/ros2 follows ENU (east-north-up) convention for defining x,y,z whereas PX4 follows NED convention.
+Therefore, vicon and px4 yaw angles re off by 90 degrees.
+The x,y,z are also not the same.
+They have the following relationship: `x_NED=y_ENU, y_NED=x_ENU, z_NED=-z_ENU`.
+Therefore, when comparing the above ros messages, take care of comparing the right components against each other.
+Even when sending waypoints (keep reading below on how to do that), you send the waypoints in ENU frame and the code converts them to NED behind the scenes.

 # Step 5:
 Start running the rover around.
 The whole framework is in the robot-framework folder in src of ros workspace.
 You can edit any file by opening it in the terminal directly or use vs code to acces the docker containerd and all its files.